tseemann/snippy/README.md

-.aln | A core SNP alignment in the `--aformat` format (default FASTA) .full.aln | A whole genome SNP alignment (includes invariant sites) .tab | Tab-separated columnar list of **core** SN sites with alleles and annotations .nway.tab | Tab-separated columnar list of **all** SNP sites with alleles and annotations .vcf | Multi-sample VCF file with genotype `GT` tags for all discovered alleles .txt | Tab-separated columnar list of alignment/core-size statistics
+.aln | A core SNP alignment in the `--aformat` format (default FASTA) .full.aln | A whole genome SNP alignment (includes invariant sites) .tab | Tab-separated columnar list of **core** SN sites with alleles and annotations .vcf | Multi-sample VCF file with genotype `GT` tags for all discovered alleles .txt | Tab-separated columnar list of alignment/core-size statistics